BenMarshall98/BenMarshall98.github.io/_projects/07_DevelopmentProject.md

 softwareAPI: OpenGL
 video: <iframe width="1280" height="720" src="https://www.youtube.com/embed/3yyszO3zhdg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ---
 The development project looked at using the SCRUM methodology with a group project to produce a game.
 This game was based on the 2D arcade game Tank!
+This game includes two game modes; normal and battle royal.
+In the normal game mode the aim is to get the highest score, and the battle royal is the last one left.
+The game includes powerups to change how the tanks works.

 I started off by working on the basic framework for the game, this included classes for using shaders / textures, rendering models and a basic game object.
 The basic game object class was then extended to create the different types of required game objects.
 While initial I had wanted to use Entity-Component-System (ECS) architecture to build the game, we ended up using a inheritence architecture as I was the only person in the team to have used ECS at that point.